investitorLige/translation-api/README.md

 Port forwarded with ngrok to test but currently only defined so it can run localy

+It is designed in mind to integrate my trained pytorch model with the flutter front.
+Currently as is in the code, its just fetching a trained huggingface translation model

 # Features

 REST API built with FastAPI.